MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     }
     console.log("3 - Mapping has stopped, obtaining map");

-    // Use axios.get() to send a GET request to the endpoint for the SlamGetRawMap command.
-Use then() to call two new functions, unsubscribeSelfState() and processMap().
-We use these commands to respectively unsubscribe from the event and generate a graphical map from the map data.
-Log any errors to the console within a catch() statement. axios.get("http://" + ip + "/api/alpha/slam/map/raw")
+    // Use axios.get() to send a GET request
+    // to the endpoint for the SlamGetRawMap command.
+    // Use then() to call unsubscribeSelfState() and processMap(). axios.get("http://" + ip + "/api/alpha/slam/map/raw")
         .then((data) => {
 		    unsubscribeSelfState();